 User interface quick-start (touchscreen)

-Once you get your monitor plugged in via HDMI, check out this guide for a quick overview of the interface.
+Once you get your monitor plugged in via HDMI or SDI, check out this guide for a quick overview of the interface.

 The entire monitor is based on the concept of customizable Pages - instead of having to enable and disable features individually when needing to change a setup, create pages with a task in mind, for example setting exposure, and quickly swipe between each page on-set for a highly efficient workflow.